diodesign/diosix/README.md

 * `make 4.0`
 * `grub-mkrescue 2.02`
 * `qemu 2.1.2` (for testing)
+* `vim` ;-)

-Check out the source code in the usual way and change into its directory:
+To build the software, open a terminal, check out the source code in the usual way, and change into its directory:

 ```
 git clone https://github.com/diodesign/diosix.git
 cd diosix
 ```

 Then pick a hardware platform to build a kernel for.
-Let's start with x86, a standard PC machine.
+Let's start with 64-bit x86, aka a standard PC machine.
 Change into its directory:

 ```
 cd platform/x86
 ```

-Build a bootable ISO image suitable for burning to a CD/DVD or throwing at an emulator or hypervisor to test:.
+Now build a bootable ISO image suitable for burning to a CD/DVD or throwing at an emulator or hypervisor to test:

 ```
 make iso
 ```

-The ISO should be saved in the platform's release directory, in this case, `diosix/release/x86/boot.iso`.
+The ISO should be saved in the platform's release directory - in this case: `diosix/release/x86/boot.iso`.
 To fire up the ISO image in QEMU, just run...

 ```